What disasters can homeowners and renters prepare for?

 - Extreme cold.

-Some of these disasters, such as heatwaves and extreme cold, can affect many regions of the country at certain times of year.
-Texas may freeze in the winter and Alaska may get a heatwave in the summer.
+Some of these disasters, such as heatwaves, wildfires, and extreme cold, can affect many regions of the country at certain times of year.
+Texas may freeze in the winter, California may experience wildfires in the fall, and Alaska may get a heatwave in the summer.

 Other disasters are geographically limited.
-If you live in Miami, hurricanes and tropical storms are possible and likely, but not volcanoes.
+If you live in Miami, hurricanes and tropical storms are possible and likely, but not volcanic eruptions.
 New Orleans residents may want to prepare for flooding, but probably not earthquakes.
-Residents of Hawaii do not have to worry about blizzards, but volcanoes could be an issue on some islands.
+Residents of Hawaii do not have to worry about blizzards, but volcanic eruptions could be an issue on some islands.

 Non-natural disasters can also happen nearly anywhere.
 These might include damage from a pipeline explosion, structure fire, or other incidents caused by human error or structural wear and tear.

-What emergency supplies should homeowners and renters have?
+What emergency supplies can homeowners and renters have on hand?

-While supplies may vary depending on the type of disaster, some basic items are good to have for almost any emergency situation.
 Disruptions to utility services, including electricity and water, are common in many disasters.
+While the supplies to have on hand may vary depending on the type of disaster, some basic items are good to have for almost any emergency situation.
 Helpful items include:

 - A three-day supply of water, with one gallon per day for each person.